chanzuckerberg/happy/docs/configuration.md

 ### Values
 #### Happy Project Root
 A path to the root of your happy project.
 This is defined by the presence of a `.happy` directory.
-Typically as `<repo_root>/.happy`.
+Typically, as `<repo_root>/.happy`.

 default: We will attempt to recurse up your current working directory until we find a `.happy` directory.
 If we find a match, we will use it as default.
 If we don't then you must specify it yourself.
 We recommend placing your `.happy` directory at the root of your project.